 20. Little Boys’ Low Fade Haircut

-Another amazing thing which makes us love the low fade even more is that it’s a haircut suitable for all ages.
+Another amazing thing that makes us love the low fade, even more, is that it’s a little boy haircut suitable for all ages.
 Yes, that means you can now get a matching haircut with your son.
 How cute will the two of you look together?

 21. The Long Comb Over

 It was only a matter of time before the low fade haircut was combined with the military-based cuts.
 Here is a mix between the induction cut, which is the basic buzz cut, and the low fade.
-It also has a lovely shape up.
+It also has a lovely shape.

 Longer tops can be styled and textured so that they don’t look limp and hang about your face.
-For example, you can use a soft brush or even a curler to get these waves and rolls into hair.
-They look dapper and oh, so beautiful!
+For example, you can use a soft brush or even a curler to get these waves and rolls into your hair.

 26. The Short French Crop